Gravity from Quantum Information: Entanglement and Entropic gravity

+Using Landauer's principle, we calculated black hole mass increase due to absorbtion of a test particle with energy $\delta E$ in the context of quantum information theory in~\cite{Kim:2007vx}.
+To the observer outside the black hole, this corresponds to the erasure of $\delta S$ bits of information by the thermal bath of the event horizon.
+In this case the Landauer's principle demands that the entropy of the black hole increases at least by $\delta S$ during this process.
+Assuming this erasing process is optimal, we obtained the increase of the black hole mass $ \delta M_{BH} = \delta E= k_BT\delta S,$ which looks like the first law of black hole thermodynamics.
+Here, $T$ is the Hawking temperature for the black hole.
 In the work, to calculate the lost information of the particle crossing the horizon we assumed an information erasing process similar to that considered by Song and Winstanley~\cite{Song:2000fn}.
 They derived a generalized second law for black hole thermodynamics from the view point of quantum information theory, especially by applying the Landauer¡¯s principle.
-They considered a small quantum system falling into the black hole with Hawking temperature $T$.
-The system has Hamiltonian $H$, density matrix$\rho_i$, and energy $dE_{sys}=Tr(\rho_i H)$.
+They considered a small quantum system falling into the black hole with the Hawking temperature $T$.
+The system has Hamiltonian $H$, density matrix $\rho_i$, and energy $dE_{sys}=Tr(\rho_i H)$.
 Around the horizon it comes into thermal equilibrium with the black hole and its final state becomes $\rho_f = e^{-H/k_B T}/Z$.
-They showed that the total change in entropy can be written as $\delta S\equiv \delta S_{sys}+\delta S_{BH}=tr[\rho_i ln \rho_i-\rho_f ln \rho_f] \simeq dE_{sys}/k_BT \ge 0$.
+They showed that the total change in entropy can be written as \beq \delta S\equiv \delta S_{sys}+\delta S_{BH}=tr[\rho_i \ln \rho_i-\rho_f \ln \rho_f] \simeq dE_{sys}/k_BT \ge 0. \eeq